hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on company tasks♥♥
-    - Corgi working on mahube.morwebcms.com♥♥♥♥ #58
+    - Corgi working on mahube.morwebcms.com♥♥♥♥ #59
-        - Corgi fixings content blocks on `contact us` page for Mahube♥♥♥♥ #5
+        - Corgi completed fixings content blocks on `contact us` page for Mahube♥♥♥♥
         - Corgi completed fixings news slider for Mahube♥♥♥♥
         - Corgi completed working on improving mobile menu for Mahube♥♥♥♥
         - Corgi completed working on generating map on `contact us` page for Mahube♥♥♥♥